wataruhirukawawork/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title2: Welcome to my blog2
 ---